yeonwlee/yeonwlee.github.io/_posts/2019-08-11-customize-the-favicon.md

 tags: [favicon]
 ---

 The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory `assets/img/favicons/`{: .filepath}.
-You may want to replace them with your own.
-The following sections will guide you to create and replace the default favicons.
+You may want to replace them with your The following sections will guide you to create and replace the default favicons.

 ## Generate the favicon